esthermdev/task-management/README.md

    npm install
    ```

-4. Start the server:
+4. Start the local server:
    ```bash
    npm start
    ```

-The backend server should now be running on `http://localhost:5000`.
+Your local backend server will run on `http://localhost:5000`.

-## Frontend Setup
+### Local Frontend Setup

-> **Important**: Make sure the backend server is running and properly connected to the database before proceeding with the frontend setup.
+> **Important**: Make sure your local backend server is running and properly connected to your local database before proceeding.

 1. Navigate to the frontend directory:
    ```bash